Marchosias140/Rusty-Gallery/README.md

 # Rusty-Gallery
-Wallpaper gallery web app written in Rust.
+Wallpaper gallery web app written in Rust and HTML, all tidy and redeable within the ``` main.rs```  file.
+What you modify match in both codes, becaue one handles what the app will grab and the other will handle how is it presented in the web interface, more or less.

 Updates: